ECFMP/flow/docs/FM Basics.md

 Flow measures then require filters and applicability information set in the ‘FAO’ tab.
 These are documented below.

 Once complete, click ‘create’.
-Agreen box will confirm the flow measure is created - always check this box appears and handle any errors before closing the screen.
+A green box will confirm the flow measure is created - always check this box appears and handle any errors before closing the screen.

 # Filters